By turning to the history of the die-cutting process perhaps we can find out if your Die Cut Stickers are really die

-Some Die Cutting machines used today are computerised and don’t require a metal die.
+Some Die Cutting machines used today are computerized and don’t require a metal die.
 Instead, they use pre-programmed cutting designs or digital cutting design files that are uploaded into the machine by an external USB stick.
 The design files then communicate the cutting instructions to the blades or laser beam, which makes the custom shaped sticker.

 So, although, some Custom Stickers may still be called Die Cut Stickers, really, they are no longer made with an actual die, nor are they manually hand-cranked on a clicking machine to press out the specific shape.

 These machines are still available, though, but in respect to stickers, they seem to be used by craftspeople who use the manual die cut method as a way of shaping their hobby craft.

 Kyla-Jayne Rajah of Elevate Words writes and edits content for conscientious business owners, authors, and professionals.